KiamMota/hyprprof/doc/project.md

 * App: handles mapping between them
 * CLI: reports to user

----

-## Final Rule (Non-Negotiable)

-If a layer starts doing the job of another layer:

-* clarity dies
-* testing rots
-* scalability collapses

 Architecture is not about *power*.
 It is about **containment**.